 Infant mortality is the death of an infant before his or her first birthday.
 The infant mortality rate (IMR) is the number of infant deaths for every 1,000 live births.
 IMR is an important marker of the overall health in society.
-In 2017, the leading causes of death among infants in the United States were: 1.) birth defects 2.) preterm and low birth weight 3.)
-Maternal pregnancy complications 4.)
-Sudden Infant Death Syndrome (SIDS) 5.)
-Injuries (e.g. suffocation).
+In 2020, the leading causes of death among infants in the United States were: Congenital Malformations, Disorders related to short gestation and low birthweight, unintentional injury, SIDS and maternal complications of pregnancy.